 University of Oxford

-I’m a third year DPhil (PhD) student at the University of Oxford, supervised by Paul Goldberg.
+I’m a fourth-year DPhil (PhD) student at the University of Oxford, supervised by Paul Goldberg.
 My current research focuses on pricing and auctions, specifically determining the viability of mechanisms in the dual settings of social welfare and profit maximisation.
 This stimulating and active area of research has an abundance of open problems and deep implications for the world outside of academia.

 In response to the COVID-19 pandemic, I co-founded Test and Contain, a project to design and implement a resource-optimal testing and containment mechanism that helps protect the health and livelihoods of those hardest hit in low to middle income countries.
 This work is supported by an ACM GCEC’20 grant.